ionic-team/ionic-portals/website/docs/getting-started/live-updates.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';
-import { getCapacitorVersion, getPortalsVersion } from '@site/src/util';
+import { getCapacitorVersion, getPortalsVersion, getPortalsVersionIos, getPortalsVersionAndroid } from '@site/src/util';

 Getting started with Live Updates in your Portals app.